MIDeafSense/NOVENOGA-Basics/README.md

 Hi Pilot !

-Cyberspace.dev is the first online game for developers!
-In the game, you are the control center of spaceships in the universe.
+Cyberspace.dev - online game for developers!
 The game has a fairly simple game model and does not require much time to start.
-This is an excellent platform for both manned control and development of automated scripts and even artificial intelligence!
+This is an excellent platform for both manned control and for the development of automation scripts and even artificial intelligence!

 Our website: https://cyberspace.dev

 ### **Quotas**

-Max requests: <b>5</b> p/s<br/>
+Max requests: <b>5</b> p/s <br/>
-Max connections: <b>100</b></b>
+Max connections: <b>25</b> p/ip

 ### **Quick start**